katja-cmd/katja-cmd.github.io/cmdline_course.md

 ---

 **Final project**

 Main topics:
 * Building Webpages using GitHub Pages
+* Using Jekyll templates
+* LateX

 Github pages were a new feature for me but a very useful.
 I spent hours on building my project and a lot of time was spent to waiting for the changes to be updated on server.
+We learned to use LateX to make cv from a template.
+I have used LateX briefly before and we are not friends.
+Minor changes could make everything collaps and I learned to hit "compile" every 10 seconds to find my errors before wiriting something in lenght only to realize it don't work.
+Microsoft Office is not perfect, but I think I will stick with it rather than use LateX.

 _New commands I learned this week:_